ARC-Encoder: learning compressed text representations for large language models: Experiments

 \subsection{Context compression}

 \paragraph{Benchmarks.} We evaluate our method on question answering, translation, and summarization tasks.
 For question answering, we use HotpotQA ~\citep[HQA]{yang2018hotpotqadatasetdiverseexplainable} with the \textit{distractor} setting, Natural Questions~\citep[NQ]{47761}, TriviaQA \citep[TQA]{joshi-etal-2017-triviaqa} and SQuAD \citep{rajpurkar2016squad100000questionsmachine}.
 Top-5 passages are retrieved using NV-Embed v2 \citep{lee2025nvembedimprovedtechniquestraining} from Atlas \citep{izacard2022atlasfewshotlearningretrieval} Wikipedia chunks, simulating a RAG setup.
 We report exact match (EM) as the main metric, where $\text{EM}=1$ if the normalized predicted and reference answers exactly match.
+The normalization consists in lowercasing, fixing whitespaces and removing punctuation and articles as standard practices in EM calculations.
 For translation, we evaluate on FLORES \citep{goyal2021flores101evaluationbenchmarklowresource} averaging BLEU scores across four directions: English to Danish, French, German, and Spanish.
 Summarization performance is evaluated on CNN-DailyMail using ROUGE-L, which aligns well with human judgments for summarization abilities according to \citet{zhang2023benchmarkinglargelanguagemodels}.
 All models are evaluated via 5-shot with compressed contexts.
+Each shot consists of a document, question and answer triplet with the question being either an instruction if the downstream task is a summarization or translation, and a direct question if it is a QA task as illustrated in the templates in Appendix~\ref{eval_data}.
 The reported pooling factor reflects the per-context ratio of original tokens (using the decoder tokenizer) to compressed tokens.
-See Appendix \ref{eval_data} for full evaluation details.
+See Appendix \ref{eval_data} for evaluation details.